g-otn/css-in-readme-like-wat/g-otn.md

 # g-otn

-This is a repository that contains some fun I had messing with CSS for no purpose.

-I wanted to test the GitHub feature that allows to put a README.md on your profile page, and also a trick that allows you to [put CSS in README files](https://github.com/sindresorhus/css-in-readme-like-wat).
+I wanted to test the GitHub feature which allows you to display a README on your profile page, and well as a trick that enables you to [use CSS in README files](https://github.com/sindresorhus/css-in-readme-like-wat).

 Thanks [ioxua](https://github.com/ioxua) for showing me this fun trick and also motivating me to mess a little with it.